Summary Care Record (SCR)

-All patients have a Summary Care Record (sometimes known as an emergency care record), which can be accessed when you need urgent treatment from an NHS organisation other than the surgery.
-The Summary Care Record contains three key extracts from your GP medical record.
+All patients have a Summary Care Record (sometimes known as an emergency care record), which can be accessed when you need care or treatment from an NHS organisation other than the surgery.
+The basic SCR contains three key extracts from your GP medical record.
 These are:

 - Any allergies you suffer from

 - Any bad reactions or sensitivities to medications you may have had in the past

 This information for example would be useful to a doctor or nurse in a hospital accident and emergency department who may be caring for you after a road traffic accident and you are not in a well enough position to tell them this.
 You should remember that the clinical team at the hospital would not have access to your GP surgery record and this information could make a difference to the care you receive or the medicines prescribed for you.
 Only healthcare staff involved in your care can see your SCR and they will seek your consent to access this at the time they are treating you.

 As well as the basic SCR, you can provide us with consent to enhance this by allowing us to attach more information from your medical record with us.
 This includes information about any long term conditions you have such as asthma, diabetes or heart disease, vaccinations and other on going medical conditions.
 Consent forms for an Enhanced Summary Care Record (eSCR) are available from our surgery reception desks.

 You can read more about SCR and eSCR generally by clicking here.

 It is not compulsory to have a SCR and you can opt out of the scheme.
 If you choose to opt out, you need to complete the opt out form below and return this to us.
 We will update your record accordingly.

 You can take a look at the information held in your SCR or eSCR by subscribing to our online services or asking for a copy in person.